community education workshops

 Please get in touch with us either by email or telephone, if you are interested in a workshop in Cymraeg or need additional assistance.

 Adult workshops can be joined as an individual or as part of a group.
 Individual bookings mean a booking for one person, who will join a workshop alongside other individuals and are available as online and telephone delivery only.
-A group booking means an organised group of between 5 and 35 attendees making a booking together.
+A group booking means an organised group making a booking together (attendee size for youth groups 5 to 35, adult groups 5 to 15).
 This could be an organised group such as a sports or recreational team.
 They are available as face-to-face, online and telephone delivery.

 Educators are based in all areas of Wales, Scotland, England and Northern Ireland and will travel to your preferred location to deliver the face-to-face workshop.
 The availability of face-to-face workshops depends on several factors including your location as well as your level of need.
-To check if you're eligible for a face-to-face workshop, please contact our team via email with details of the workshop you would like to book, your location, and who the workshop is for.
+To check if you're eligible for a face-to-face workshop and book a session here, or contact our team directly.

 We're working hard to ensure there are as many opportunities as possible to take part in a face-to-face session in all areas of the UK, however when that's not possible, we have the online and telephone workshops.